 Lead generation is great way of building leads from your website and creating opportunities for engaging with your potential customers.
 For example, for Kitzini, we built an automated lead capture system that allows customers to download recipe ebooks from the site and in return they leave their contact details behind.
 The lead information is automatically segmented on the basis of products customer has show interest in which allows Kitzini to send automated discounts, newsletters and offers to potential customers.
 A great way to increase your conversions, don’t you think?

-7 – Credibility and Customer Retention
+7 – Credibility And Customer Retention

 UX Design builds credibility for the website and helps with customer retention.
 Enhanced business processes such as the subscription page for Little Magic Box, free downloadable recipe ebooks for Kitzini and customised product selectors for Hotbox ensure the customers enjoy the experience every time they interact with the site.